tetelle/presc/README.md

-The first time you can choose the option "create" to automatically create the database Then you will need 2 csv files: go to http://www.hscic.gov.uk/searchcatalogue?q=title%3A%22presentation+level+data%22&area=&size=10&sort=Relevance for prescriptions download TYYYYMMPDPI+BNFT.csv (where YYYY is the year and MM the month) for practices download addresses TYYYYMMADDR+BNFT.csv (where YYY is the year and MM the month)
+The first time you can choose the option "create" to automatically create the database Then you will need 2 csv files: go to http://www.hscic.gov.uk/searchcatalogue?q=title%3A%22presentation+level+data%22&area=&size=10&sort=Relevance

+for prescriptions download TYYYYMMPDPI+BNFT.csv (where YYYY is the year and MM the month) for practices download addresses TYYYYMMADDR+BNFT.csv (where YYY is the year and MM the month)

-select a date you will obtain 4 links (you only need the top 2 links:
+for more information about downloading, select a date from this website you will obtain 4 links (you only need the top 2 links):
 - click on the link: "GP Practice Prescribing Presentation-level Data        Practice prescriptions data"
 - then click on the link: "GP Practice Prescribing Presentation-level Data   Practice codes, names and addresses"
 - ...